 The World Heritage status is split into six areas of the city and is based not just on fine buildings but on Liverpool’s impact on global demography and population changes in the 18th and 19th centuries due to its major role in the transatlantic Slave Trade and its involvement as the leading port of mass European emigration to the New World.

 Liverpool itself is a compact city, perfect for exploring on foot.
 I enjoy leading walking tours of the iconic Albert Dock and Waterfront, part of the UNESCO inscribed World Heritage Site.
 Another favourite is a walking tour of Hope Street and Ropewalks in Liverpool’s Georgian Quarter.
 Liverpool City Region is around 60% rural so if treading the pavement is not your thing we can also explore the green parks, rural Wirral Peninsula and the picturesque village of Daresbury, birthplace of Lewis Carroll.

-The region also has a host of fantastic free Galleries and Museums such as the Walker Art Gallery, where I worked on the John Moores Painting Prize in 2010 and 2012, Tate Liverpool, where I have been an Information Assistant since 2008 and Lady Lever Art Gallery, a real gem in Port Sunlight village, whose Pre-Raphaelite collection is outstanding.
+The region also has a host of fantastic free Galleries and Museums such as the Walker Art Gallery, where I worked on the John Moores Painting Prize in 2010 and 2012, Tate Liverpool, where I was an Information Assistant for many years and Lady Lever Art Gallery, a real gem in Port Sunlight village, whose Pre-Raphaelite collection is outstanding.

 History & Prehistory

 Discover Liverpool’s rich history dating back to a small fishing village founded in 1207 through its ascent to become the second city of the British Empire and its journey to the modern cosmopolitan city it is today.
 Let me help you explore the architecture, the wealth, the heroes, horrors, sights and sounds and what makes this city tick